-We recognize compensation cost relating to equity-based payment transactions by using a fair-value measurement method whereby all equity-based payments to employees, including grants of restricted stock units, stock options, market share units and performance market share units, are recognized as compensation expense based on fair value at grant date over the requisite service period of the awards.
+We recognize compensation cost relating to equity-based payment transactions by using a fair-value measurement method whereby all equity-based payments to employees, including grants of restricted stock units, stock options and market condition-based awards are recognized as compensation expense based on fair value at grant date over the requisite service period of the awards.
 We determine the fair value of restricted stock units based on the quoted market price of our common stock on the date of grant.
 The fair value of stock options is determined using the Black-Scholes option-pricing model, which uses both historical and current market data to estimate the fair value.
-The fair value of market share units and performance market share units are estimated at the date of grant using a binomial lattice model and a Monte Carlo Simulation, respectively.
+The fair value of market condition-based awards is estimated at the date of grant using a binomial lattice model or Monte Carlo Simulation.
 All models incorporate various assumptions such as the risk-free interest rate, expected volatility, expected dividend yield and expected life of the awards.
 When estimating the requisite service period of the awards, we consider many related factors including types of awards, employee class, and historical experience.
 Actual results, and future changes in estimates of the requisite service period may differ substantially from our current estimates.